Kareem-845/IT-Ticketing-System/README.md

 Step 7 - Configure osTicket
 The osTicket configuration file was prepared and the required permissions were configured.
 The osTicket web installer was then accessed through http://localhost/osTicket.
 The installer checked the server environment for the required PHP extensions and system components.

+Step 8 - Configure the osTicket installation
+The osTicket installation wizard was completed.
+The help desk was configured with the name IT Help Desk.
+An administrative account was also created for managing the help desk.
+The database connection information was entered into the osTicket installation wizard.